Dauwbot/blog_posts/windows_dev_01_wsl2.md

 Btw if you've selected Ubuntu as your distribution you should upgrade the installed packages right away to start from a clean & up-to-date state.
 Just enter the following commands in your terminal

-`sudo apt update` to get an up-to-date list of software versions `sudo apt upgrade` to install those new versions
+to get an up-to-date list of software versions
+`sudo apt update`
+to install those new versions
+`sudo apt upgrade`

 In the next blog post we will focus on Docker and creating our contained waste management system, I mean development environment!
+Feel free to read further for WSL/PowerShell/ZSH customization and other things.

 ### Quick tips
 - Your BIOS can be accessed by pressing DEL at boot and the virtualization option is, most of the time, in the Advanced Settings under CPU configuration.
-- If you want to forcefully remove a directory from Powershell use `Remove-Item PATH -Force`.
+- If you want to forcefully remove a directory from PowerShell use `Remove-Item PATH -Force`.
 - Install [Windows Terminal from the Microsoft Store](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701?activetab=pivot:overviewtab) it handles your Winux (yeah, I like this) distribution natively

 ### Linux tips